ToBlick/cs101/slides/basic_computer_concepts.md

 If you can build a circuit (or a mechanical system!) that implements "exclusive or" as well as "and", you can add two bits!

-You can then chain these elements together to add more bits (have to consider carried bits as inout now!).
+You can then chain these elements together to add more bits (have to consider carried bits as input now!).

 ---